 – Geoffrey Moore

 The use of data and its possibilities are surging.
 Ubiquitous data has illuminated a new path for businesses in 2016, providing insight and opening avenues previously unknown.
-Organisations are furiously revamping infrastructure and upgrading the skills to be able to accommodate the trend and communicate the insights effectively.
+Organizations are furiously revamping infrastructure and upgrading the skills to be able to accommodate the trend and communicate the insights effectively.

-Interest and curiosity about data & analytics is coming from everywhere, from top-level management through to front-end sales people.
-They’re demanding off-the-cuff reports, visual data and practical, actionable information.
+Interest and curiosity about data & analytics is coming from everywhere, from top-level management through to front-end salespeople.
+They’re demanding off-the-cuff reports, visual data, and practical, actionable information.
 Most data analysts struggle to share this raw information as useful content, let alone communicate the complexity of data in a palatable format (i.e not as a pivot table in Excel).
 In the quest to make the best out of the data, analysts and IT teams are fraught with challenges.

 Here are some of the challenges our clients have come across.

 With data sources multiplying and complexity rising, the most common challenge for analysts today is getting relevant data in front of those that need it.
 The challenge is mining the seemingly endless data sets, sifting, and sorting it to get data that is valuable and useful.

 Analysts may have sifted sand but missed gold – in haste, by oversight or technology gaps.
 The challenge here is for the analysts to understand the broader purpose of the data.
 Then use their expertise to analyze the datasets, and to piece together the insights for consumption.
 Visual analytics and setting up a rapid automation process can be the best ways to crunch enormous volumes of data, select and present the data for meaningful interpretation.

 CHALLENGE 3: CREATE A DATA NARRATIVE IN REAL TIME